Summary

 For more visual appeal, try Canva or similar design platforms.
 They offer comparison chart templates that look expert.
 You don't need design skills to use them.

 Advanced users might prefer Figma or Adobe tools for complete design control.
 These work well if you're creating charts for backer presentations or marketing materials.
+But how do you keep these charts current?

 Maintenance and Updates

-According to ProdPad, keep comparison charts updated regularly.
+Keep comparison charts updated regularly.
 Every three months is a good rule of thumb for most markets.

 Track which features create the most questions from prospects.
 These insights help you refine your charts over time.
 Focus on what actually drives buying decisions.